How to cure a hangover fast: Tips and tricks from medical professionals

 A killer hangover is a sure-fire way to ruin any weekend or even a day at work if you're gone too hard on a work night.

 We've all been there, waking up and regretting everything we did the night before.
-Well, at least the stuff we can remember.
+Well, at least the stuff we can remember, and New Year's Eve is a sure-fire celebration that ensures you wake up feeling anything but fresh.

-There's a few tried and tested methods that are used daily, but there's also a few that you might've not heard of.
+There's a few tried and tested methods to prevent the New Year's Day headache from hell that are used daily, but there's also a handful that you might've not heard of.

 Here are our top hangover tips, collated with the help of some experts: